Custom web design

-Phase 1: Website Planning
+Phase 1: Website Planning and Content Strategy

 We start by gathering information about your business or organization as well as the existing website (if there is one), outlining what is working, what isn’t and measurable goals for the new site.
 We work together to determine which components the website will need and create a sitemap.
-A content strategy for copywriting, photography and other imagery, and search engine optimization (SEO), is created at this point too.
+A content strategy for website text, photography and other imagery, and search engine optimization (SEO), is created at this point too.

 Phase 2: Web Design

 After learning as much as we can about your branding, the tone you’re looking for and any other preferences pertaining to the site’s aesthetics, we unleash our web designers, who find the optimal balance of creativity and usability while creating layout options.
 You pick a concept and provide any other feedback.
 Then we send the revised layout back for your review and approval.